apache/fury-site/docs/json/android.md

 ```

 Compile a non-empty Java-source Mixin for a Java target with `fory-annotation-processor`.
 The
-processor emits exact R8 rules and any pair-specific target operations that the built `ForyJson`
-instance can use.
-Registered codecs, effective type codecs, and built-in mappings keep their normal
+registered Mixin remains scoped to its exact target.
+Registered codecs, effective type codecs, and
-codec-selection precedence.
-An empty Mixin produces no generated output.
+built-in mappings keep their normal codec-selection precedence.

 A Mixin may place `JsonValidator` on a public abstract zero-argument `void` method that exactly
 matches a public target method.
-The generated pair calls that target method directly.
-The target
-does not need `JsonType` solely for a Mixin validator.
+The target does not need `JsonType` solely for a Mixin validator.

-The target does not need `JsonType` merely because it has a Mixin. `JsonMixin` is itself the
+The target does not need `JsonType` merely because it has a Mixin.
+If the target also uses
-processor entry point for the pair.
-If a target also uses `JsonType`, the built `ForyJson` instance
-selects the pair-specific generated Java operations for a non-empty registered Mixin instead of
-combining the overlay with the target's directly generated operations.
+`JsonType`, the registered Mixin still defines the effective annotations for that `ForyJson`
+instance.

 Only one source is enabled for an exact target in one built `ForyJson` instance.
-A later registration for that
+A later
-target replaces an earlier registration on the builder, and `build()` snapshots the selected
+registration for that target replaces an earlier registration on the builder, and `build()`
-mapping.
-The processor may generate artifacts for multiple source alternatives; the built instance uses
-only the last registered source.
+snapshots the selected mapping.

-Use the processor-generated R8 rules for non-empty Mixins instead of broad package keep rules.
+Use the Fory processors instead of broad package keep rules.
+A Java-only Mixin pair requires

-If either the Mixin source or its exact target is Kotlin, process the source request with
-`fory-json-kotlin-ksp` instead.
-KSP emits only the exact retention rules for the target and Mixin.
+`fory-annotation-processor`; a pair involving Kotlin requires `fory-json-kotlin-ksp`.
+A
+Kotlin-source Mixin that adds inferred `JsonSubTypes` to a Java sealed target requires both and must
+be compiled on JDK 17 or newer.

 ## Reflection-Based Models

 Ordinary non-Record classes that omit `JsonType` can supply equivalent exact rules themselves unless
 they declare `JsonValidator`.
-Direct validators require the processor-generated calls from
+Direct validators require `JsonType` and
-`JsonType`; do not replace them with reflection rules.
-Retain every model constructor, field,
+`fory-annotation-processor`; manual reflection rules are not sufficient.
+Retain every model
-method, generic signature, declaration annotation, and parameter annotation used by Fory JSON,
+constructor, field, method, generic signature, declaration annotation, and parameter annotation
-plus the public no-argument constructor of every annotation-selected codec.
-For a model without a
+used by Fory JSON, plus the public no-argument constructor of every annotation-selected codec.
+For
-validator:
+a model without a validator:

 ```proguard
 -keepattributes Signature,RuntimeVisibleAnnotations,RuntimeVisibleParameterAnnotations